Schüttdorf

-The city district Zell am See-Süd (South Zell am See), official Schüttdorf, is the most populous part, with approximately 5,400 inhabitants, of the district capital Zell am See.
+The city district Schüttdorf is the most populous part, with approximately 5,400 inhabitants, of the district capital Zell am See.

 Commercial

 Present and future

 The Prof. Ferdinand Porsche-Street, and the Gletschermoosstreet was joined in the spring of 2008 with a new roadway.

 Kitzsteinhorn-Street

-As the largest part of Zell am See, South Zell am See has experienced a boom through the settlement of different companies.
+As the largest part of Zell am See, Schüttdorf has experienced a boom through the settlement of different companies.
 The Kitzsteinhorn-Street has developed in recent years to a shopping street.

 Infrastructure

-In South Zell am See, there is a seniors housing complex, a youth center, a sports complex, a beach and tennis courts.
+In Schüttdorf, there is a seniors housing complex, a youth center, a sports complex, a beach and tennis courts.

 Education

-In South Zell am See, there is one elementary school, a grammar school, a special school, a polytechnic, a commercial college and a business school:
+In Schüttdorf, there is one elementary school, a grammar school, a special school, a polytechnic, a commercial college and a business school: